hawk/lux/doc/lux.md

 **\[global Var=Value\]**
 assigns a value to a global variable.
 Works like `[local]`, but the variable setting is propagated to all shells.
-Global variables may be set before any shell has been started.
+Global variables may be set before even if no shell is active.

 **\[my Var=Value\]**
-assigns a value to a macro variable.
-Works like `[global]`, but can only be set and used in a macro.
+assigns a value to a variable with a very limited scope.
+Works like `[global]`, but can only be set and used in a macro or loop.
 The variable setting is only valid within the macro that assigns the variable.

 ###Builtin variables###